itohio/EasyRobot/pkg/core/math/tensor/SPEC.md

 - **Recommendation**: For element iteration, prefer `Elements()` iterator; for low-level data access (e.g., integration with external libraries), use `Data()` with proper type checking

 **Reshaping:**
-- `Reshape(newShape []int) Tensor`: Creates a new tensor view with different shape but same data
+- `Reshape(dst Tensor, newShape Shape) Tensor`: Creates a tensor view with different shape but same data
 - Returns `Tensor` interface (part of `types.Tensor` interface)
 - The total number of elements must remain the same
-- Returns a zero-copy view when possible
+- If dst is nil, returns a zero-copy view when possible
+- If dst is provided, copies reshaped data to dst and returns dst

 ## Tensor Operations